-The On Cloudventure Waterproof has been given a big design overhaul for 2019, in similar ways to the On Cloudventure (non-waterproof version).
+The On Cloudventure Waterproof has been given a big design overhaul, in similar ways to the On Cloudventure (non-waterproof version).
 For all intents and purposes, the Cloudventure Waterproof is very similar to the Cloudventure, but with extra protection from the elements during wetter/colder months.
 Read on to find out how it performs on the trails.

 Fit & Design